drokita/ducking-tribble/README.md

-This repository contains scripts and exercises from the book "Programming in C" written by Stephen K Cochan.
+This repository contains scripts and exercises from the book "Programming in C" written by Stephen Kochan.